LittleBrotherAI/lambda-monitoring-api/README.md

 # lambda-monitoring-api

-FUCK ME DAMN. okay, yesterday I did the following to make it work.
+You can get the server running a subset of the following commands.

 ```bash
 cd lilbro